Wanna know the REAL “Law of Attraction?”

 Your prospects play by the same rules!

-So as soon as you try to push something too hard, your prospects will immediately shut down.
+As soon as you try to push something too hard, your prospects will immediately shut down.

 Sure, they might not slam the proverbial door in your face, but their answer to your pitch will ultimately be a resounding “no.”